thickkoezz/rust-axum-boilerplate/README.md

 - [x] Server Metrics with Prometheus using `axum-prometheus`.
 If you run in localhost, you can access the dashboard at [localhost:9091](http://localhost:9091).
 - [x] Hashing: Password hashing
 - [x] JWT utils: Utilities for working with JWTs.
 - [x] Authentication: User authentication system.
+Uses both access token and refresh token to avoid unnecessary user re-login and refresh the access token when it is expired.

 ## Possible Planned Features
 - [ ] Tests: Add tests for the application.